 Like many fermented foods and drinks, a trace amount of alcohol is produced during the natural fermentation process.
-We thoroughly test each and every batch to ensure that this does not go above 0.5%.
-Similar levels of alcohol are found in fruit juices and soft drinks.
+We thoroughly test each and every batch to ensure that this does not go above 0.5% as per national standards for non-alcoholic drinks.

 Can I drink kombucha if I am pregnant or breastfeeding?